apache/incubator-brooklyn/docs/guide/use/guide/defining-applications/catalog-maintenance.md

     datastore.creation.script.url: classpath://visitors-creation-script.sql
 {% endhighlight %}

+We will convert it for adding to the catalog, such that it will usable through the 'Create Application' dialog.

+The steps are therefore:

+* Add a brooklyn.catalog section to give metadata about the version etc. This is also used when displaying the blueprint in the 'Add Application' dialog.
+* Remove the explicit location (as the user will typically select the location in the GUI).
-The first thing we need to do is add a root element that extends `brooklyn.entity.Application`.
+* Add a root element that extends `brooklyn.entity.Application`.
 As we don't require any custom application-specific logic, we can use the `brooklyn.entity.basic.BasicApplication` class.
 We can then add our MySqlNode as a child of the BasicApplication.
-When deploying a YAML blueprint via the YAML page of the 'Add Application' dialog, Brooklyn will do this automatically, however, in order to add our blueprint to the catalog, we will need to this manually as follows:

-{% highlight yaml %}
-location: localhost

-name: MySQL Database
-services:
-- type: brooklyn.entity.basic.BasicApplication
-  brooklyn.children:
-  - type: brooklyn.entity.database.mysql.MySqlNode
-    brooklyn.config:
-      datastore.creation.script.url: classpath://visitors-creation-script.sql
-{% endhighlight %}

-The next step is to remove the location (as the user will select the location in the GUI), and add a brooklyn.catalog section to tell Brooklyn how the blueprint should be displayed in the 'Add Application' dialog:
+  (When deploying via YAML at the REST API, this is not necessary as Brooklyn will do this automatically).

 {% highlight yaml %}
 brooklyn.catalog: